The Indian skipper has had a long and colourful journey with the Blue Tigers.

 On 12th of June in 2005, a young boy named Sunil Chhetri took the field against India’s traditional rivals Pakistan.
 I was a 12-year-boy back then and like most Indians, was oblivious to the fact that my country even played football.
 But the Indian football team was just in its fledgeling years and Chhetri scored his first goal on his debut.

 India have had a rollercoaster ride since the turn of the century and have qualified twice for the Asian Cup since Captain Fantastic made his debut for the national team.
-Being just a 20-year-old player form Mohun Bagan, Chhetri was one of those prospects who were touted for greatness since his early days.
+Being just a 20-year-old player from Mohun Bagan, Chhetri was one of those prospects who was touted for greatness since his early days.

 Who knew, all those predictions would come true?
-Sunil Chhetri has played 100 games since his debut for the Indian national team and has always been on blistering form for the Blue Tigers.
+Sunil Chhetri has played more than 100 games since his debut for the Indian national team and has always been on blistering form for the Blue Tigers.
 In India, football has never been a career option, until recently.
-But, Chhetri defied those odds and is currently in his 13th year playing for the national team.
+But, Chhetri defied those odds and completed his 13th year playing for the national team in 2018.

 Football was always in his genes, as his father represented the Indian Army in football and his mother, Sushila was a Nepal national team player along with her twin sister.
 But, things did not come easy for him on the financial front.
 Having done his schooling in Sikkim, he was not immediately introduced to the sport that would one day hold him in such high regard.